 How would the rate adjustments affect my bill?

-The average residential customer would see an increase of $2 per month for electricity, $1 per month for natural gas and $4 per month for water, or $7 per month total.
+The average residential customer would see an increase of about $7 per month total on bills for electricity, natural gas and water.
 All residential customers would see an expected increase of $5-$14 per month for all three services, depending on their usage levels.
 While these increases were verbally approved during the open meeting on Nov.
 29, final rates will not go into effect until the final order is received at some point in December.

 How do customers benefit?